eitansela/sagemaker-dvc-catboost-demo/README.md

-## Amazon SageMaker Local Mode with DVC Example
+## Amazon SageMaker CatBoost regression model with DVC Example
 ## This is `dev_dataset_1` branch used to store DVC metadata files and cache

 ## Commands used to create the branch using DVC